Dighton Rock and its Puzzling Petroglyphs, Massachusetts

 Dighton Rock, Massachusetts

-Known for its puzzling petroglyphs, Dighton Rock is one of the greatest mysteries of Massachusetts.
+Known for its puzzling petroglyphs, Dighton Rock is one of Massachusetts’s greatest mysteries.
 The 40-ton boulder was initially located in the riverbed of the Taunton River at Berkley, Massachusetts.
-The slanted, six-sided boulder is approximately five feet high, nine and a half feet wide, and eleven feet long.
+The slanted, six-sided boulder is approximately 5 feet high, 9.5 feet wide, and 11 feet long.

 For more than 300 years, people have wondered about the lines, geometric shapes, drawings, and writing that appear on the rock and who created them.